Carcasona05/ARGUS/GUIDE_SANOY.md

 Call 911 Emergency: A prominent red button that allows users to call emergency services directly.
 The button is large, making it easy to spot.
 Nearby Police: Contact information for the nearest police station, displayed with a placeholder for a phone number (e.g., "XXXX-XXX-XXXX").

- - Design & Visual Styling Details:
-Background Colors: The safety tip sections are separated by distinct background colors.
-For instance, the "New Safety Tip" section has a yellow background to make it stand out, while other sections are displayed with white or light backgrounds.
-Icons: Each category has a relevant icon (e.g., a location pin for "Personal Safety Tips"), contributing to the visual clarity and organization of the layout.
-Spacing and Alignment: The layout is well-spaced, with each section clearly separated.
-Text is aligned for easy reading, and buttons like "Read More" and "Call 911 Emergency" are designed for quick access.

 - User Interaction Elements:
 Read More Button: Clicking on the "Read More" button for the new safety tip allows users to explore further details about the tip.